layer-3/docs/docs/legacy/about/glossary.md

 #### Tokenomics

 Tokenomics is a term that captures a token’s economics.
 It describes the factors that impact a token’s use and value, including but not limited to the token’s creation and distribution, supply and demand, incentive mechanisms, and token burn schedules.
-You can find the Yellow Network Tokenomics [here](../../../legacy/usdyellow/tokenomics.md).&#x20;
+You can find the Yellow Network Tokenomics [here](../../../legacy/usdyellow/tokenomics.md).

 #### Tiers

 Tiers are used to define the number of [trading channels](glossary.md#trading-channel) a participant can use.
 Tiers are based on the number of [$YELLOW](glossary.md#usdyellow) the participant locks with the [Yellow Network](glossary.md#yellow-network).
-Tiers are also used to determine the applicable [fee layer](glossary.md#fees) of a participant.&#x20;
+Tiers are also used to determine the applicable [fee layer](glossary.md#fees) of a participant.

 #### Trading Channel

 Participating brokers and liquidity providers can open trading channels to use and share liquidity with others.
-Opening trading channels requires [$YELLOW](glossary.md#usdyellow) tokens and the use of channels is subject to a [clearing fee](glossary.md#fees).&#x20;
+Opening trading channels requires [$YELLOW](glossary.md#usdyellow) tokens and the use of channels is subject to a [clearing fee](glossary.md#fees).

 ## U